21035 customer reviews

 Mas de la Dame

-Today, Mas de la Dame is run by Caroline Missoffe and Anne Poniatowski, the great-granddaughters of Auguste Faye, who bought the property at first sight in 1903.
-Located on the southern slopes of the Alpilles, at the foot of the mythical village of Les Baux de Provence, the Mas de la Dame estate covers 300 hectares, including 57 hectares of vines and 28 of olive groves.
+Mas de la Dame is now run by Caroline Missoffe and Anne Poniatowski, the great-granddaughters of Auguste Faye, who bought it on a whim in 1903.
+Located on the southern slope of the Alpilles, at the foot of the legendary village of Les Baux de Provence, the Mas de la Dame estate covers 300 hectares, including 57 hectares of vineyards and 28 hectares of olive trees.

-More information on the Mas de la Dame
+More information on the website of Mas de la Dame

 Wine estates recommended by

-Buy your Mas de la Dame wines at the best price on private sale!
+Buy your Mas de la Dame wines at the best price in a private sale!

 -20€

-Our latest sales of Mas de la Dame wines
+Our latest Mas de la Dame wine sales

 Mas de la Dame - Les Baux-de-Provence La Stèle (ex Rosé du Mas) 2024